brilliantlabsAR/docs/micropython/micropython.md

 | `read(addr, n)` **function**            | Reads `n` number of bytes from the 16-bit address `addr`, and returns a **bytes object**.
 | `write(addr,bytes[])`&nbsp;**function** | Writes all bytes from a given **bytes object** `bytes[]` to the 16-bit address `addr`.
 | `power(on)` **function** ❌               | Powers up the FPGA if `True` is given otherwise powers down with `False`.
 If no argument is given, the current power state of the FPGA is returned.
-| `update(url)` **function** ❌             | Downloads and reboots the FPGA with a bitstream provided from the `url`.
-Automatically wakes up the FPGA if it is shutdown.
-If the update is interrupted part way through, the FPGA will no longer be running a valid application, and must be updated again.
-See [FPGA bitstream updates](#fpga-bitstream-updates) to understand how the update process is done.
 | `status()` **function** ❌                | Returns the current status of the FPGA:<br>- `'RUNNING'` if the FPGA is running a valid bitstream.<br>- `'NOT_POWERED'` if the FPGA is not powered<br>- `'BAD_BITSTREAM'` if the FPGA cannot run the bitstream stored in memory.
 In this case, another `update()` must be performed.
 | `ON` **constant** ❌                      | Equal to `True`.
 For use with `fpga.power()`.
 Used to turn the FPGA on.
 | `OFF` **constant** ❌                     | Equal to `False`.
 For use with `fpga.power()`.
 Used to turn the FPGA off.